+School name

-School name APPLICATION BY PARENT/CARER
+APPLICATION BY PARENT/CARER

-If you consider an absence during term time to be an exceptional circumstance, please complete this form and return it to the Attendance Office at least 15 school days before the date you wish to remove your child from school.
+If you consider an absence during term time to be an exceptional circumstance, please complete this form and return it to the Reception Office at least 15 school days before the date you wish to remove your child from school.

-Student Name: DOB: Tutor Grou p:
+Pupil Name: DOB: Year group:

 Home Address:

 Post Code:

 Name of Parent/Carer completing this form:

-First day of absence: Date of retu rn to school:
+First day of absence: Date of return to school:

-If leaving your home address before the first of leave day of absence e, please provide th e date on which you will
+If leaving your home address before the first you will leave day of a bsence, please provide th e date on which

 Total number of days missed: days

-Reason for absence:

-I understand that if the absence request is unauthorised the school may request that Cornwall Council issue a Penalty Notice.
+Reason for absence: I understand that if the absence request is unauthorised the school may request that Cornwall Council issue a Penalty Notice.
 I understand that a Penalty Notice is issued to each liable parent/carer of each child taken out of school and that this carries a fine of £80 if paid within 21 days, increasing to £160 if paid within 28 days.
 I also understand that if my child is further absent from school without authorisation within any 3-year period, I will be committing a further offence under the Education Act 1996.
 Which may result in a further request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
 Penalty Notices for a second offence are issued per liable parent, per child and each carry a fine of £160, payable within 28 days.
 I understand that fines are per parent and will be capped to two fines within any three-year period.
 Once this limit has been reached, I understand that other action such as a parenting order or prosecution will be considered.

-444(1A) of the Education Act 1996.
-Signed Dated (Please ensure you give at least 10 school days' notice of the proposed absence) Below to be completed by the school: FAO - Headteacher % Last Year % Current Comments Student Name: Tutor: Year: ☐ AUTHORISED: Request has been authorised for the following dates only: / to / / ☐ UNAUTHORISED: Request has been unauthorised for the following dates only: / to / / Total days authorised Total days unauthorised Signed Headteacher Date / / Letter sent / Phone Call / other Signed: Date: Action: PN Request on pupil Signed: Date:
+I understand that if I do not pay the fine, it may result in legal action being taken against me.
+I understand that parents have a duty to ensure their child's regular attendance at school and failure to do so is an offence under Section 444(1) and Section 444(1A) of the Education Act 1996.
+Signed Dated Jigried (Please ensure you give at least 15 school days' notice of the proposed absence) Polow to be completed by the school: Below to be completed by the school: FAO - Headteacher % Current

+Pupil Name: Year:

+☐ AUTHORISED)•

+Request has bee n authorised f or the following d ates only:

+// to / /

+☐ UNAUTHORIS SED:

+Request has bee n unauthorise d for the following g dates only y:

+// to / /

+Total days auth

+Head lteacher Date / /

+Letter sent / Ph other one Call / Signed: Date:

+Action: PN Requ uest on pupil Signed: Date: